Constraining strongly-warped extra dimensions with rotating black holes: Superradiant instabilities in Kerr BHs

 with

 In the unstable regime, these fits are accurate within 2\% and 80\%, respectively, in the range $\alpha\in [0.05, 0.8]$ and $\chi\in [0, \approx 0.99]$ \cite{Dias:2023ynv}.

-\acknowledgments We are indebted to Oscar Dias, Pedro Fernandes, Miguel Montero, Susha Parameswaran and Salvatore Raucci for valuable discussions.
-We acknowledge the support of an Atraccion del Talento Fellowship 2022-T1/TIC-23956 from Comunidad de Madrid, in the early stages of this project, as well as the Spanish State Research Agency (Agencia Estatal de Investigacion) through the grants IFT Centro de Excelencia Severo Ochoa CEX2020-001007-S, PID2021-123017NB-I00, and Europa Excelencia EUR2024-153547.
+\acknowledgments We are indebted to Oscar Dias, Pedro Fernandes, Edward Hardy, Miguel Montero, Susha Parameswaran and Salvatore Raucci for valuable discussions.
+We acknowledge the support of an Atraccion del Talento Fellowship 2022-T1/TIC-23956 from Comunidad de Madrid, in the early stages of this project, as well as a fellowship from Fundación Ramón Areces, and the Spanish State Research Agency (Agencia Estatal de Investigacion) through the grants IFT Centro de Excelencia Severo Ochoa CEX2020-001007-S, PID2021-123017NB-I00, and Europa Excelencia EUR2024-153547.